Psykotik/PollutionChecker/README.md

 ## Note :

 An active internet connection is required to get informations from the API.
 Don't be afraid of the internet permission then.

+You can download the latest [Android studio](https://developer.android.com/studio/index.html) here.